godzilla-reject/fobb/100 Utilities/110 Reference Notes/112 Pads/Notepad.md

 		- Change-Revolver: a large revolver-style rifle that can be reconfigured between a long-range, high-powered sniper form and a short-range, high fire-rate form.
 			- Mechanics
 				- Sniper Configuration:
-					- Kinetic Dampener: Attacks in Sniper Configuration cannot deal more than 4 dice of damage.
+					- Overloader Kinetic Dampener: Attacks in Sniper Configuration cannot deal more than 4 dice of damage.
 					- Magikinetic Hostility Averter: You cannot Dodge while in Sniper Configuration.
 					- Stats
 						- Damage Die: d14